dbbs-lab/bsb-core/docs/source/morphologies/intro.rst

 ==============

 :class:`MorphologySets <.morphologies.MorphologySet>` are the result of
+:class:`distributors <.placement.strategy.MorphologyDistributor>` assigning morphologies
-:class:`.morphologies.MorphologyDistributor` assigning morphologies to placed cells.
-They consist of a list of :class:`StoredMorphologies <.storage.interfaces.StoredMorphology>`, a vector of indices referring to these stored morphologies and a vector of rotations.
+to placed cells.
+They consist of a list of :class:`StoredMorphologies
+<.storage.interfaces.StoredMorphology>`, a vector of indices referring to these stored
+morphologies and a vector of rotations.
 You can use :meth:`~.morphologies.MorphologySet.iter_morphologies` to iterate over each morphology.
-Each iteration creates its own :class:`~.morphologies.Morphology` object and rotates it.
-With the ``cache`` kwarg you can keep a template per morphology to rapidly copy, skipping the storage read operation (at the cost of keeping these templates in memory).

 .. code-block:: python

   ps = network.get_placement_set("my_detailed_neurons")
   positions = ps.load_positions()
   morphology_set = ps.load_morphologies()
+  rotations = ps.load_rotations()
   cache = morphology_set.iter_morphologies(cache=True)
-  for pos, morphology in zip(positions, cache):
+  for pos, morpho, rot in zip(positions, cache, rotations):
-    pass
-  del cache
+    morpho.rotate(rot)

 =========
 Reference